 \section{Introduction}

-Thermodynamic particle production, see e.g. \cite{Parker:1968mv, hawking1974black, Unruh:1976db}, discovered in the framework of quantum field theory in curved spacetime \cite{Parker:2009uva, Birrell:1982ix, Fabbri} is an emerging experimental science in both analogue and fundamental systems.
-In analogue settings, e.g. \cite{Unruh:1980cg}, experimental signatures are present for the major particle production mechanisms, e.g. the Parker \cite{Steinhauer:2021fhb}, Hawking \cite{Weinfurtner:2010nu}, and Fulling-Davies-Unruh effects \cite{Hu:2018psq}, as well as the dynamic Casimir effect (DCE) \cite{faccio}.
-The surprising robustness of these phenomena even apply to seemingly disparate systems such as rear end collisions in traffic jams \cite{de2022black}.
-Moreover, quantum metrology is now on the cusp of bringing some of the most precise measurement apparatus online utilizing these very tenets in their operation \cite{ivette}.
-The widespread ubiquity of thermodynamic quantum fluctuations, and their applications, also spreads beyond the analogue regimes where their properties are being fully unraveled in a systematic fashion.
+Thermodynamic particle production, see e.g. \cite{Parker:1968mv, hawking1974black, Unruh:1976db}, discovered in the framework of quantum field theory in curved spacetime \cite{Parker:2009uva, Birrell:1982ix, Fabbri} is an emerging experimental science in both analog and fundamental systems.
+In analog settings, e.g. \cite{Unruh:1980cg}, experimental signatures are present for the major particle production mechanisms, e.g. the Parker \cite{Steinhauer:2021fhb}, Hawking \cite{Weinfurtner:2010nu}, and Fulling-Davies-Unruh effects \cite{Hu:2018psq}, as well as the dynamical Casimir effect (DCE) \cite{faccio}.
+The surprising robustness of these phenomena even applies to seemingly disparate systems such as rear-end collisions in traffic jams \cite{de2022black}.
+Moreover, quantum metrology is now on the cusp of bringing some of the most precise measurement apparatus online, utilizing these very tenets in their operation \cite{ivette}.
+The widespread ubiquity of thermodynamic quantum fluctuations, and their applications, also spreads beyond the analog regimes where their properties are being fully unraveled systematically.
 Fundamental systems also provide an avenue to explore such phenomena and thus solidify their thermodynamic interpretation as an intrinsic property of spacetime \cite{Bekenstein:1973ur, Jacobson:1995ab}.